Long gone are the days where WordPress is the CMS platform of choice among freelancers and small business owners.

 Another benefit of choosing WordPress for your business website or web-based application solution is that there is no vendor lock-in.
 Companies are not tied to their website design vendor as they once were.

-This new freedom ensures that companies partner with web design vendors they like and trust and not those coy enough to hold them ransom with custom code and proprietary licensing.
+This new freedom ensures that companies partner with web design vendors such as Fusion Vegas, they like and trust and not those coy enough to hold them ransom with custom code and proprietary licensing.

 3. It’s Backed by Thousands of Talented People